Teitanblood

 Teitanblood is a Spanish extreme metal band formed in 2003.
-Based in Madrid, the band currently consists of NSK (vocals, guitar, bass) and J (drums).
-The band released its debut album, Seven Chalices in 2009.
-Its follow-up, Death, was released 13 May 2014 via The Ajna Offensive and Norma Evangelium Diaboli record labels.
-The latter record was included on Decibel magazine’s list of Top 40 Albums Of 2014 as number 26.
+Based in Madrid, it currently consists of NSK (vocals, guitar, bass) and J (drums).
+The band released its debut album, Seven Chalices, in 2009.
+Its follow-up, Death, was released in May 2014 via The Ajna Offensive and Norma Evangelium Diaboli record labels.
+The latter record was included on Decibel magazine's list of "Top 40 Albums of 2014" as number 26.

+Musical style

 Teitanblood's music is generally labeled as death metal and black metal.
 The band's debut was described by BrooklynVegan as "the most discordant, destructive, and ultimately unfucwitable blackened death in a long time", and their follow-up album was labeled by Pitchfork as "a weaponized hybrid of the two genres".
-The band's music also features influences from bands such as Repulsion, Necrovore and early Incantation, as well as Chris Reifert's death-doom work and thrash metal.
+The band's music also features influences from bands such as Repulsion, Necrovore, Incantation, Autopsy, as well as thrash metal.
+The band's logo appears on the cover of Darkthrone's Circle the Wagons album as a form of homage.